nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ConcertPhonebook is a **desktop app** for **Concert Organisers** to manage your Concert contacts, optimized for use via a Command Line Interface (CLI) with also a Graphical User Interface (GUI) in place to assist with information display.
-Manage your _contacts_ and _concerts_ in the book, finding contact information faster than your regular GUI contact management applications.
+Manage your _persons_ and _concerts_ in the book, finding contact information faster than your regular GUI contact management applications.

 1. [Quick start](#quick-start)